DongzeHE/scpca-docs/docs/processing_information.md

 #### Selective alignment

-We aligned reads to the transcriptome index using `salmon` with the defualt "selective alignment" strategy.
+We aligned reads to the transcriptome index using `salmon` with the default "selective alignment" strategy.
 Briefly, selective alignment uses a mapping score validated approach to identify maximal exact matches between reads and the provided index.
 For all samples, we used selective alignment to the `splici` index.